markrebec/zuul/README.md

 ### Zuul is undergoing some changes!
 [Wes Gibbs](https://github.com/wgibbs) has been kind enough to transfer maintenance of the gem to myself ([Mark Rebec](https://github.com/markrebec)), and in turn I'm taking some time to revamp and upate Zuul to provide some new features and make everything compatible with the latest versions of ActiveRecord and ActionController.

-The version is being bumped to `0.1.2` to start, and version history is being maintained so we don't break any existing implementations.
+The version is being bumped to `0.2.0` to start, and version history is being maintained so we don't break any existing implementations.
 This also allows continued use, maintenance and forking of any previous versions of the gem if anyone should prefer to use a version prior to the switchover.

-I can't thank Wes enough for allowing me to take over Zuul, rather than introducing yet-another-competing-access-control-gem for folks to sort through!
+I can't thank Wes enough for allowing me to take over Zuul, rather than introducing yet-another-competing-access-control-gem for everyone to sort through!

 ## Features
 Zuul provides an extremely flexible authorization solution for ActiveRecord wherein roles and (optionally) permissions can be assigned within various contexts, along with an equally robust access control DSL for ActionController and helpers for your views.
 It can be used with virtually any authentication system (I highly recommend [devise](http://github.com/platformatec/devise) if you haven't chosen one yet), and it provides the following features: